 Giving external vendors such as outsourced call centres and managed service providers, access to your internal systems greatly increases the risks of theft of intellectual property and/or damage to company infrastructure (mistakes made while deploying code, configuring systems or assigning user permissions, for example).

-Third party monitoring is a way to ensure external vendors stay within their scope and are only performing their assigned tasks.
+Third-party and contract monitoring is a way to ensure external vendors stay within their scope and are only performing their assigned tasks.
 This allows for more flexible access without sacrificing security.
 Having monitoring software eliminates “who did what?” doubts, confirms SLA agreements and eases vendor billing verification.
 In addition, it can also provide monitoring and auditing as part of the overall risk management and regulatory compliance.